MickeyKay/simple-course-creator-updates/readme.txt

 == Screenshots ==

-1. course output with timeline
+1. What the timeline looks like with posts added to a course

 == Changelog ==